Skip to content

 Key Takeaways

-Partnerships are a type of business structure involving two or more individuals working in business to make a profit.
+Partnerships are a type of business structure involving two or more individuals working in a business to make a profit.
 Within your partnership agreement, you can document the process for dividing profits and losses.
 Absent clear wording in an agreement, the Partnership Act will automatically apply.

 Frequently Asked Questions